-Pork Milanese is not only budget friendly, but it also makes a wonderful family friendly dinner for any night of the week.
+Pork Milanese is not only budget friendly, but these pork cutlets also make a wonderful family friendly dinner for any night of the week.
 Terrific with chicken breast, too.

 Maybe it’s the summer bug, maybe I’m just tired, or maybe it’s just being a mom of three that I find myself dreading the dinner hour.
 It looms there in the morning when I wake up.